Do I Have a Problem with Alcohol?

 How do you know if you have a problem with drinking?

 Thinking about whether or not you have a problem with alcohol typically leads most people to assume that they don’t.
 “I just drink because I like it.
 It’s not like I need it, and I certainly don’t end up lying in the gutter somewhere.”
-When we imagine about the kinds of people who have supposed “real” drinking problems, we often picture disheveled men carrying bottles in paper bags, stumbling down the street.
+When we imagine the kinds of people who have supposed “real” drinking problems, we often picture disheveled men carrying bottles in paper bags, stumbling down the street.

 But, the truth is much more complicated than that.